llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                      WG_RR_EN                        GFX12
                                                        If 1, wavefronts are scheduled
                                                        in a round-robin fashion with
-                                                       respect to the other wavesfronts
+                                                       respect to the other wavefronts
                                                        of the SIMD.
 Otherwise, wavefronts
                                                        are scheduled in oldest age order.